Xi'an H-20

 The Xi'an H-20 (轰-20 (Hōng-20); alternatively Xi'an H-X) is a projected subsonic stealth bomber design of the People's Liberation Army Air Force.
 It is referred to as a strategic project by the People's Liberation Army, and will be the first dedicated strategic bomber developed by China.

 The development of a strategic bomber was revealed in September 2016.

 Design and development

-In 2016, People's Liberation Army Air Force (PLAAF) general Ma Xiaotian announced that China was developing a new type of long-range bomber on the air force's open day.
+In 2016, former People's Liberation Army Air Force (PLAAF) general Ma Xiaotian announced that China was developing a new type of long-range bomber on the air force's open day.
 In 2018, a Chinese military spokesperson confirmed the development was making "great progress".